Reflecting on My Cancer Journey During National Cancer Survivors Month

 Oncology

-Headshot of Laura Fenn
+Laura Fenn

 I am one of the lucky ones.
 On August 22, 2023, I heard those crippling words that no one is prepared for – you have cancer.
 During National Cancer Survivors Month, I am reflecting on that moment and sharing my story with the hopes that it will be a source of comfort and encouragement for anyone going through a similar experience.